Research and teaching associate at the Vienna University of Economics and Business, Austria.

 Post-doctoral researcher at the Vienna University

-Countries : Austria Germany
+Countries : Germany Austria

 Hendrik Theine is a post-doctoral researcher at the Institute for Heterodox Economics at the Vienna University of Economics and Business with extensive interest in progressive economic approaches.
 His current research involves critical political economy analyses in the areas of media, platform capitalism and climate change.
 Based on a pluralist perspective, he uses both qualitative and quantitative methods, for instance, discourse analysis, text mining and network analysis.